fyndoc/vms/docs/pim/attribute/deep-dive.md

   </TabItem>
   <TabItem value="HTML" label="HTML">
   <p>
-      <strong>Description:</strong> Use it if you want the user to enter an HTML code block
+      <strong>Description:</strong> Use it if you want the user to get an interactive editor.
+If you add images and text it will create an HTML code.
+Whereas, if you add a code, it shows an editor view.
     </p>
     <p>
       <strong>Example:</strong> Not Available